 I had to make this my first.
 Fred and George Weasley were some of my favorite characters from the book, their final scene with Umbridge was epic.
 So naturally, I was really excited to check out their shop.

 The outside is painted in bright colors and has a 20-foot robotic Weasley twin on the building.
 You cannot miss it in Diagon Alley.
+This magic shop in Harry Potter cannot be missed!

 It did not disappoint!!
 It was bright, fun, and had all the detailing I imagined it would have.